DataWookie/exegetic-new-site/content/internal/offboarding-team.md

 - Non-compete and non-disclosure reminders (if relevant).

 #### Asset recovery (where relevant)
+- internet dongle
 - petrol card
-- internet dongle
+- cellphones
 - laptops
-- cellphones

 #### Final Housekeeping
+- Ensure all work content has been appropriately shared.
-- Remove employee from payroll
+- Remove employee from payroll.
 - Revoke system access such as:
     - Toggl
     - AWS